 You may apply for transfer admission if you have completed the equivalent of two or more semesters of college or university-level coursework by the end of the current academic year.
 We make admissions decisions on a case-by-case basis for students who have completed less than the equivalent of two semesters of college or university-level coursework.
 We discourage transfer applications from students who have completed the equivalent of six or more semesters of college coursework.
 Students who have already completed a bachelor’s degree or higher are not eligible for transfer admission.
 Swarthmore admits transfer students each year for fall enrollment only.

-The deadline for transfer applications for the fall 2019 term has passed.
+The deadline for transfer applications for the fall 2020 term is April 1, 2020.

 Required Application Materials

 - $60 application fee or fee waiver (Swarthmore College does not charge an application fee for any student currently enrolled in a community or junior college.)

 - Secondary school final report

 - Official final high school transcript(s)

 - Transfer College Report (Common Application form) or Transfer Report (Coalition Application form) from your most recent college/university